neulab/prompt2model/README.md

 The `prompt2model` pipeline is a versatile pipeline for task solving using a language model.
-It covers stages like dataset retrieval, generation, processing, model retrieval, training, execution, evaluation, and interface creation.
-The `./prompt2model/run_skeleton.py` script executes the pipeline by preprocessing the input prompt, retrieving and processing datasets, retrieving and training models, selecting the best model, executing it, evaluating the results, and generating a Gradio interface.
-The pipeline utilizes mock components for demonstration, but in real-world scenarios, actual implementations should replace them.
+It covers stages including dataset retrieval, generation, processing, model retrieval, training, execution, evaluation, and interface creation.
+The `./prompt2model/run_skeleton.py` script executes the full pipeline.
+The pipeline utilizes
+mock components for demonstration, but in real-world scenarios, actual implementations should replace them.
 By following